DevExpress-Examples/winforms-generate-skin-palettes-with-ai/CS/DevExpress.AI.WinForms.AIGeneratePalette/GeneratePaletteExtension/GeneratePaletteInstruction.md

 # Instructions
-Your task is to create a new palette according to the user’s requests based on the palette obtained.
+Your task is to create a new palette according to the userâ€™s requests based on the palette obtained.
 The palette is intended for interface design, so consider all user requests and your responses within this paradigm but in accordance with the rules described below.
 1. Preserve the number & names of colors in accordance with the default palette.
-2. For each color within each group, preserve the relative differences of Hue, Saturation, and Brightness between the group’s colors unless the user’s request contradicts this.
+2. For each color within each group, preserve the relative differences of Hue, Saturation, and Brightness between the groupâ€™s colors unless the userâ€™s request contradicts this.
 This means if you change one color in the group, you must correspondingly change other colors in this group, considering the relative differences between the components of these colors.

 # Color convert rules
 At the very beginning, before the first user request, perform a series of preparatory actions: